 As my children grow and I begin homeschooling several ages at once, I find myself searching more often for prepared curriculum.
 Any of you who know me, know that I tend to shy away from textbook curricula because they’re typically so dry and irrelevant.
-However, in my quest to find prepared curricula that meet my Charlotte Mason/unit study/Classical style, I’ve been pleasantly surprised that a few textbooks have cut the mustard.
+However, in my quest to find prepared curricula that meet my Charlotte Mason/unit study/Classical style, I’ve been pleasantly surprised to find a few textbooks have cut the mustard.
 One of them being All American History – The Civil War to the 21st Century.

 All American History Volume 2 – The Civil War to the 21st Century by Celeste W. Rakes is one of those pleasant surprises!
 This set includes a full year’s worth of history lessons for 6-12th graders.
 The reading selections are engaging, the worksheets meaningful and the teacher’s guide invaluable.